wenyaoxue/expensereportutils/journal.md

   * note: can query select stuff from child components
 * thinking about how to format all this search stuff together
 * also definitely in the future each one of these can have multiselect/ordering.....  way in the future tho
+## 1/15 45min
+* moved all search stuff - checking vals, gets/posts, into the search component
+* changed get search into a dropdown (including a get searches to populate the dropdown)
+* syncing - saving updates dropdown, idk playing around with it to make sure things are right, :/ so many things going on, axioserrors that i haven't specifically debugged...
+## 1/16 45min + 16:00-
+* display parent component holds a variable for search name, and edits (child component's) get search drop down current value when set
+* i'm getting an axios error on getsearches occasionally, i think it's because when you get, things are updated, so it tries to post a last used, so then it tries to get again before the post is done? that's my guess. let me look at my code.
+GET colors, POST search, GET searches - at beginning, sometimes error
+* search overview:
+  * NEW: constant search object defaultsearch with default vals
+  * one state for each part of search (NEW: gets default values from defaultsearch)
+  * function setSearchname - updates searchname state, updates apply search dropdown value
+  * function savesearch: (NEW: (if current states != defaultsearch, ie if the page didn't just load - this appears to have fixed the previous error, no post search + get searches combo) POST current search) then (if not lastused - setApplySearch and clear savesearch input field)
+  * function getsearch: GET apply search dropdown value, set all search states and form values, setSearchname
+  * every time any search part is updated: call savesearch("LASTUSED")
+  * at the beginning, setDateSelect (hardcoded arrays) and setCatSelect (GET cats) and setApplySearch (GET searches then update apply search dropdown and if called with a searchname (ie just posted) update apply search dropdown value + NEW: else (ie page just loaded) getsearch
+  * function selectDate - sets daterangepickvar, startdate, and enddate
+  * return
+    * apply search dropdown - calls getsearch
+    * sort buttons - updates state + NEW: calls setSearchname
+    * date dropdown - calls selectDate - and daterangepickvar (which includes fields that updates state and calls setSearchname)
+    * amtmin, amtmax, cat, unk, dtls form fields - updates state and calls setSearchname
+    * savesearch form field - calls savesearch and calls setSearchname